 While I was in the process of making a new book cover, I started experimenting with making rusted fabric using wonder under fusible webbing which I’d painted.
-Because I’ve used painted wonder under before, I knew that it would probably turn out quite well.
+Wonder Under is fusible webbing with a paper backing, and because I’ve used painted wonder under before, I knew that it would probably turn out quite well.
 And in fact it did!

 This is what wonder under looks when it’s wet with paint.
 You can see that the paint has penetrated the fusible webbing through to the paper backing and caused it to pucker resulting in ridges where the paint puddles.